AayushMainali-Github/number-theory-2/README.md

 - `lcm(a, b)` – Least Common Multiple using the formula `lcm(a, b) = |a*b| / gcd(a, b)`
 - `mod(a, b)` – Modular remainder (handles negative numbers and BigInts)
 - `modInverse(a, m)` – Modular multiplicative inverse of a under modulo m
-- `productOfDigits(n)` – Computes the product of the digits of an integer n
-- `sumOfDigits(n)` – Computes the sum of the digits of an integer n

 ### Combinatorics